 The Astral World explained and explored

-In this, the seventh of our ten Metaphysical Investigations into Occult Mysteries, we shall discuss and explore the subject of the Astral World in order to find out what it is and what it isn't.
+In this, the seventh of the twelve articles comprising our Occult Mysteries Study Course, we shall discuss and explore the subject of the Astral World in order to find out what it is and what it isn't.

 To some "The Astral" is the abode of bliss, a happy land, where we dwell amongst the beautiful surroundings we craved in vain when on earth.
 As such it is known as "Summerland" by spiritualists, "Devachan" by theosophists and a host of other names among "New Age" followers of all tints and shades.
 It is the reward for all the undeserved miseries of earthly life; the place where all dreams come true.

 For some it is the place where the disembodied Higher Self awaits reincarnation here on earth, while to others it is the temporary dwelling where it rests for a while, until it is ready to commence life on a higher plane.
 For many it is a replica of earthly conditions, where you only have to think of a thing and it appears!
 This is very much the spiritualist's conception, now adopted and adapted unthinkingly by many in the "New Age" movement and its various offshoots.
 In their "Astral World" you can have a town house, a country mansion, a farm, a cottage, or even a castle in any shape or size you wish with no rent, mortgage, council tax, or utility bills to pay.
 If you want money, there is all the gold in the world for you to gloat over.
 The glutton can have his fill of anything he desires in any quantities without ever getting indigestion—and no bills and surly waitresses to tip!